avindra/phq-demo/README.md

 There are some files used in this project which are non-standard development practices.
 To prevent confusion, I've documented the purpose of some of these files:

  * `build` A file containing only the hash of the latest production assets to use (if any)
- * `build.js` Core wrapper script which is used to manage webpack during production builds as well as the normal development process.
+ * `build.js` Core wrapper script for `webpack.config.js` which is used to manage webpack during production builds as well as the normal development process.
  * `src/` All core source code
  * `src/components` React components
+ * `src/data` hardcoded data assets (i.e., the question bank)

 # Todo